The Rise of the Construction Digital Prototype

-It amazes me that some people are still discussing whether the construction industry is behind in technology adoption or not –all from their mobile phones, connected with their almost self-driven cars, while they say “hey Google, play my favorite song” and sitting down to watch a movie trailer made by their 5-year-old boy, one that renders George Lucas’ original work almost useless and only 25 years later.
+It amazes me that some people are still discussing whether or not the construction industry is behind in technology adoption or.
+They discuss this trend from their mobile phones, all while connected to their almost self-driven cars, while they say, “Hey Google, play my favorite song,” sitting down to watch a movie trailer made by their 5-year-old boy; one that renders George Lucas’ original work almost useless and only 25 years later.

-Here are 3 paradigm changes that the Construction Digital Prototype® is creating:
+Here are 3 paradigm changes the Digital Construction Prototype® is creating:

 - Consultants are islands that only need sporadic communication.
-Experience shows savings of up to 25% in project fees if they all work together from day one.
+Experience shows savings of up to 25% in project fees if they all work together since day one.

-- Contractors ruin designs so they better not interfere until the design is finished.
+- Contractors ruin designs, so they’d better not interfere until the design is finished.
 Yes, in that 0.1% of projects that are unique and inspirational, it may be.
-But in the projects that our communities need, where investors need clarity and precision, cost control and easy building maintenance, we need the design to have both feet on the ground.
+But in the projects that our communities need, where investors need clarity and precision, cost control, and easy building maintenance, we need the design to have both feet on the ground.